nicktehrany/website/website/content/IN4150 Distributed Algorithms Notes/Consensus.md

 #### Lamport-Pease-Shostak Algorithm for Consensus in Synchronous Systems without Authentication

 The algorithm can tolerate a maximum of $f$ faults.
 As the bottom case when $f$ equals $0$ the commander sends his value to the lieutenants who simply decide on this value.
 When $f$ is positive, the commander sends his value to the lieutenants each of whom then executes the algorithm recursively with parameter $f-1$ as themselves as the commander and the others as the lieutenants (except the commander).
 Each lieutenant decides on the majority value among the value received directly from the commander and the values on which he decides as a lieutenant of the other lieutenants acting as commander.
 When a process does not receive a message because the sender is faulty it assumes the default value.
 Messages contain a value and a sequence of lieutenants through which it passed.
 The recursive part is taking decisions starting at level $(OM(0))$ which is the leaf level, the last value he receives, and since it is just one value he chooses it.
 The next level $(OM(1))$ he picks the majority of the value at the current level and all the children.
-THis continues until he reaches the root.
+This continues until he reaches the root.

 ![Byzantine Agreement](/images/IN4150/ByzantineAgreement.png)

-**Message complexity** is $(n-1)+(n-1)(n-2)+...+(n-1)(n-2)(n-f-1)=On^{f+1}$, since in each round the sending to processes becomes one less as the message is not sent to the acting commander.
+**Message complexity** is $(n-1)+(n-1)(n-2)+...+(n-1)(n-2)(n-f-1)=O(n^{f+1})$, since in each round the sending to processes becomes one less as the message is not sent to the acting commander.

 #### Lamport-Pease-Shostak Algorithm for Consensus in Synchronous Systems with Authentication